TheoMzr/theo-mazure/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a PhD student in environmental sciences and geosciences at the CARRTEL laboratory (University of Savoie Mont-Blanc, France).
+I am a PhD student in environmental sciences and geosciences at the CARRTEL laboratory (University of Savoie Mont-Blanc, France).

 My research interest is to study long-term large-scale erosion and carbon fluxes by coupling spatial models and paleolimnology.